Left Laparoscopic Adrenalectomy: From Procedure to Recovery Explained

 Overview

 Left Laparoscopic Adrenalectomy is a minimally invasive surgical procedure performed to remove the left adrenal gland, usually affected by a tumour, hyperfunctioning nodule, or other adrenal pathology.
-The adrenal glands, situated on top of each kidney, play a critical role in hormone production — regulating blood pressure, metabolism, and stress response.
+The adrenal glands, located on top of each kidney, play a critical role in hormone production — regulating blood pressure, metabolism, and stress response.

 At PACE Hospitals, Hyderabad, our endocrine surgeons and urologists perform advanced laparoscopic and retroperitoneoscopic adrenalectomy using cutting-edge technology for faster recovery, minimal scarring, and optimal hormonal balance restoration.